pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 # Unit-I

 Chapter-01
+Sarojini Naidu was born on February 13, 1879, Hyderabad in India and died on March 2, 1949, Lucknow she was a Political activist, feminist and Poet she was the first Indian woman to be the President of the Indian national Congress Party and to be appointed as an Indian State Governor.
+She was called:
+“The nightingale of India.” by~ Mahatma Gandhi.

 # Q2.
 How ever, the poem then conman this things with what is considered sweeter - the following things considered the sweeter.
 Ans: The things described as *sweet*: